opencasestudies/ocs-bp-right-to-carry/README.md

 Wright, Carrie, and Ontiveros, Michael and Jager, Leah and Taub, Margaret and Hicks, Stephanie.
 (2020).
 <a href="https://github.com/opencasestudies/ocs-right-to-carry-case-study" class="uri">https://github.com/opencasestudies/ocs-right-to-carry-case-study</a>.
-Vaping Behaviors in American Youth (Version v1.0.0).
+Examination of Multicollinearity Influence on Inference Using Right-to-Carry Gun Law and Violent Crime Data (Version v1.0.0).

 ### Acknowledgements